MohRohmanAbdilah/cyclistic-bikeshare-dashboard/README.md

 > **Business Intelligence Portfolio Project**
 >
-> Originally developed as part of the **Google Business Intelligence Professional Certificate**.
+> Originally developed as part of the **Google Business Intelligence Professional Certificate** case study and independently expanded into a professional portfolio project.
 This portfolio version has been independently enhanced through comprehensive SQL documentation, business-focused storytelling, interactive Tableau visualization, and actionable business recommendations while preserving the original business case.

 ## Project Background